Up to 60% off sofas & mattresses — limited‑time deals.

 Does the Bitsky mattress feel more like foam or springs?

-It feels like a hybrid that starts with a foam cushion and quickly transitions to coil support.
-The 10-inch reads slightly firmer and more “direct,” while the 12-inch feels more damped and pressure-friendly.
+It starts with a foam cushion and then moves quickly into coil support.
+The 10-inch feels more direct and a touch firmer, while the 12-inch feels calmer and more pressure-friendly.

 Which model is better for couples?